Chief Hydrographer: History

 Rear Admiral F. L. Fraser was the first Chief Hydrographer to be promoted to Flag rank, in 1977.
 Rear Admiral K. R. Srinivasan had the longest tenure, almost 10 years.
 Vice Admiral B. R. Rao was the first Chief Hydrographer to be promoted to three-star rank.

 Current organisation

-The Chief Hydrogapher is assisted by the Joint Chief Hydrographer, a two-star officer of the rank of Rear Admiral.
+The Chief Hydrographer is assisted by the Joint Chief Hydrographer, a two-star officer of the rank of Rear Admiral.
 The units under the Chief Hydrographer are: